nf-core/sarek/docs/usage.md

 ## Deprecated params

-> :warning: These params are deprecated -- They will be removed in a future release.
+> **WARNING** These params are deprecated -- They will be removed in a future release.

 ### --annotateVCF